Thinking about getting life insurance? It’s a great way to help financially protect your family.

-Term life insurance is a relatively inexpensive form of life insurance that provides protection over a pre-defined period of time.
-But it’s important to note that it does get more expensive as you get older.
+Term life insurance can be a relatively inexpensive.
+It provides protection over a pre-defined period.
+But it’s important to note that it can get more expensive as you get older.

-Typically, people purchase term life insurance to protect their dependents during times when they have significant financial obligations (like a mortgage, for example).
+Typically, people buy term life insurance to protect their family during times when they have big financial obligations.
+This may be when you have young children, or a mortgage, for example.

 Let’s say you owe $400,000 on your mortgage.
-Holding half-a-million dollars’ worth of term life insurance for a period of time would help prevent your family from experiencing real financial hardship if you died.
-They can use the money from the death benefit to help cover some or all of the mortgage.
+Holding half-a-million dollars’ worth of term life insurance would help prevent your family struggling financially if you died.
+They can use the money from the death benefit* to help cover some or the entire mortgage.

 How does permanent life insurance work?

 Permanent life insurance provides guaranteed lifetime protection.
-It’s more expensive than term, but your premiums remain constant.* So at a certain point in your life it will be cheaper to pay for your permanent life insurance than it would be to buy additional term insurance.
+It’s more expensive than term, but your premiums remain constant.* So at some point it may be cheaper to pay for your permanent life insurance than it would be to buy more term insurance.

-(*A premium refers to the annual or monthly fees you pay for having insurance.
-Most permanent life insurance products come with premiums that are guaranteed to remain the same.
-But please note that some permanent life insurance products are adjustable.
+(*Premiums are the annual or monthly fees you pay for having insurance.
+Most permanent products come with premiums that stay the same, guaranteed.
+But please note that some permanent products are adjustable.
 That means their premiums may change over time.)